ariel-gayorgor/default/ReadMeForPHPUnitTesting.md

 # Reminder:

-#
-# If .env.testing is not include you can alway copy your existing .env on you local and have it named .env.testing
+If .env.testing is missing from your files you can alway copy your existing .env on you local and have it named .env.testing and follow the configuration as shown below:
-#
-# See .env.testing configuration

 DB_CONNECTION=mysql_test